Phone: +36 1 485 5200 / 4214

 Office: Room 311

-She has given lectures and seminars on US history, US geographical and cultural regions, US immigration history, and US–Latin American relations.
+She has given lectures and seminars on US history, US cultural geography, US immigration history, US–Latin America relations, US-Central Europe relations, global migration, and border security issues.
+She is an instructor in two doctoral schools at ELTE: the American Studies Program of the Doctoral School of Literary Studies, and the Modern and Contemporary World History Doctoral Program, Doctoral School of History, Institute of Historical Studies.
 Dr. Szabó has done extensive research in the United States and various field trips in Latin American countries, such as Mexico, Cuba and the Dominican Republic.
 In 2005, she received a Hungarian–American Enterprise Scholarship Fund fellowship as a Senior Scholar and carried out research activities at the Eisenhower Library in Abilene, Kansas, the National Archives and the Library of Congress in Washington, DC.
+In 2018, she was awarded the residential research fellowship of the International Forum for U.S. Studies, at the University of Illnois.
 Her first book entitled U.S. Foreign and Immigration Policies in the Caribben Basin was published by Savaria University Press in 2007.
-In addition, her publications include essays, articles, chapters, and reviews in Századok, Külügyi Szemle, Rubicon, Kommentár, Kül-Világ, Americana and Acta Anglistica Savariensia.
-Dr. Szabó is a member of the Hungarian Association of American Studies and the Cuba Section of the Latin American Studies Association (USA).
+In addition, her publications include essays, articles, chapters, and reviews in Review of International American Studies, Americana, Hungarian Review, Magyar Szemle, Századok, Külügyi Szemle, Rubicon, Kommentár, Kül-Világ, and Acta Anglistica Savariensia.
+Dr. Szabó is a member of HAAS, HUSSE, SHAFR, IASA and LASA.

 Research Grants and Awards, Visiting Professorships